ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_setup.md

 ![](/assets/images/platform/openmanipulator/upload_use_to_dxl.png)

 When the upload is completed, the following comments are displayed in the log window.
-If you see a different comment than this, try uploading again and refer to the [OpenCR](http://emanual.robotis.com/docs/en/parts/controller/opencr10/) for details.
+If it is shown different comments than this, try uploading again.
+Refer to the [OpenCR](http://emanual.robotis.com/docs/en/parts/controller/opencr10/) for details.

 ![](/assets/images/parts/controller/opencr10/downloader_01.png)